notesofcliff/delve/src/home/doc/user/Searching_Filtering_and_More.md

 ```

 ## Using Pipe Characters to Create Pipelines
-Flashlight allows you to chain multiple search commands together using the pipe character `|`.
+Delve allows you to chain multiple search commands together using the pipe character `|`.
 This creates a pipeline where the output of one command is passed as input to the next command.
 For example:

 ```bash
 search --index default text__icontains="error" | rename --from-field old_field --to-field new_field | chart --type bar --x-field date --y-field count